-The subject site scored a 77 bike score, which is classified as "Very Bikeable" on walkscore.com.
-The site also scored a 78 walk score, which is classified as "Very Walkable," and most errands can be accomplished on foot.
-Pick 'N Save Grocery, Pick 'N Save Pharmacy, BMO Bank, and a small variety of restaurants are within a 1⁄2 mile of the site.
+The site scored a 62 bike score which is classified as 'Bikeable' on walkscore.com.
+The site also scored a 54 walk score which is labeled as 'Somewhat Walkable' with some errands that can be accomplished on foot.
+Pick N Save Grocery, Pick N Save Pharmacy, banking locations, health clinic, library, retail, parks, educational locations and job training are all generally within 34's of a mile of the site.

-Warner Park Community Center, located 1.3 miles north of the site, is a multi-purpose, state-of-the-art public facility for community activities, including recreational, educational, and cultural programs & events.
-The facility includes a gymnasium, fully equipped exercise room, game room, and dry and wet craft rooms.
-Madison School Community Recreation (MSCR) provides various classes and programs, and the North/Eastside Senior Coalition provides a nutrition site with other programs and events for seniors as well.
+Warner Park Community Center located 1 mile northwest of the site, is a multi-purpose, state of the art public facility for community activities including recreational, educational and cultural programs and events.
+The facility includes a gymnasium, fully equipped exercise room, game room and dry and wet craft rooms.
+Madison School Community Recreation (MSCR) provides various classes and programs and the North/Eastside Senior Coalition provides a nutrition site with other programs and events for seniors there as well.